Create a Power BI Dashboard

 - Ideate BIMLink — version 6.2 or later (May 2023)

 - Ideate Explorer — version 4.8 or later (May 2022) download them all here

 - IdeateApps — version 1.15 or later (May 2023)

 The PowerBI template and associated files can be requested by Ideate Software subscription customers.
 You will receive an email from Ideate Software support with a download link.

-The following folders will be created on your ‘C:\’ drive:
+The Ideate Health Check folder will be created on your ‘C:\’ drive, containing the following subfolders:

 - Metric.xlsx.
 This file sets the threshold values that change visualizations from black to red.
 Metric.xlsx file must be moved into the Data Folder.
 You may modify this file to your company’s threshold values.

 Create the Ideate Automation Task

 - Launch Ideate Automation.
 The shortcut can be found on your Desktop after installation.